In this article, we'll guide you through the main steps of setting up your very own online workshops.

 Note: When testing, don't add written input yourself.
 We currently don't have an easy way of erasing that test input later on.
 So you would need to completely redo that roomstep configuration in order to get rid of it!

-When you're done with the workshop, you can export all of the text that was provided through the Q&A cards and through the input conclusions step.
+When you're done with the workshop, you can export all of the input that was provided through the polls, the Q&A cards, and the input conclusions step.
 In the admin panel, you'll find an icon at the top labeled "Export Data."
 It will automatically download an Excel spreadsheet with this information - one tab for each step in your workshop.

 8. Troubleshooting video/audio problems